 The costs of commuting between residence place and working place for employees are compensated cross-the-board by the commuters' tax credit.
-The tax credit amounts to \leq 291 (2016-2018: 400)/year.
+The tax credit amounts to \notin 400/year.
 The tax unit is the individual.
-The commuters' tax credit reduces the income tax (till 2015: insofar not deductible as it exceeds the income tax that applies to regular taxable non-self employed earnings according to the tax schedule; 2016-2018: fully deductible).
+The commuters' tax credit reduces the income tax and is fully deductible.

-2016-2018: In case of eligibility to the commuters' tax credit and income tax below 0 after applying the tax schedule and the tax credits, a negative tax of 50% of annual employee's social insurance contributions, contributions to housing benefit and compulsory Union Contributions up to \leq 400/year is refunded.
-However, this refunding is limited with the calculated income tax below 0 after applying the tax credits.
+In case of eligibility to the commuters' tax credit and income tax below 0 after applying the tax schedule and the tax credits, a negative tax of 50% of annual employee's social insurance contributions, contributions to housing benefit and compulsory Union Contributions up to \notin 400/year is refunded.8 However, this refunding is limited with the calculated income tax below 0 after applying the tax credits.